xieweiAlex/English_Learning/words/2024/words-Nov-24.md

 [Week 4](#week-4)| [Week 3](#week-3) | [Week 2](#week-2)| [Week 1](#week-1) |

+weaning baby.
+The press was accused of being subservient to the government.

 **catastrophize**.

-postnasal.
+**postnasal**.

+carpal tunnel syndrome.

 I came away with the impression that Mehmet Oz was, despite his well-deserved medical **renown**, **preternaturally** **vapid** and **preening**, and, thus, to me, an incongruous figure. -
 And iPads are a huge business for Apple, and the iPad is now **solidly** established as a piece of our **cultural firmament**.
 Everyone knows what an iPad is. -
 I thought this **boded** poorly for Netflix’s upcoming Christmas Day NFL games.
 Streaming is altogether different.
 Netflix didn’t fall down on this big fight night, but they **stumbled**.
 The Onion, the **satirical** news company that repeatedly **spoofed** conspiracy theorist Alex Jones, has won the bankruptcy auction for control over his media empire — most notably Infowars. -

 It's your decision, we won't **begrudge** you either way.